In $8 billion Samsung bid, some Koreans break ranks to side with foreign activist

 The exalted position of chaebol in Korean society wobbled last year when a Hyundai Motor Co-led group paid 10.6 trillion won ($10 billion) for real estate in Seoul that was more than triple the property's appraised value.

-The deal angered shareholders and led several domestic institutional investors to publicly criticize the conglomerate - a rare event in a society that values consensus.
+The deal angered shareholders and led several domestic institutional investors to publicly criticise the conglomerate - a rare event in a society that values consensus.

 Now, the prospect of what critics say is a bad deal for Samsung C&T shareholders has made some retail investors - known as "ants" in local trading circles for the size of their shareholdings - unusually vocal.